chaypaterson/libffwd-cancer-integrator/README.md

 Georg Luebeck and Suresh Moolgavkar previously developed a numerical integration approach based on Gaussian quadrature of Kolmogorov backward equations.
 I do not know if this can be extended to arbitrary directed graphs.
+Dennis Quinn's algorithm is much more closely related to the experimental algorithm here, but there are several additional improvements.

 What the test cases should be of:
 ---------------------------------